HCloward/syniti-hugo/content/dspCompose/Use_Cases/Automatically_Set__Settings_When_Createng_an_External.md

++++
+title = 'Automatically Set Settings when Creating an External Request Scenario that Creates an Excel-initiated Request' solution = 'Data Quality'
++++

 # Automatically Set Settings when Creating an External Request Scenario that Creates an Excel-initiated Request

 Certain settings, such as the Staging Table Name and the Sheet Name, can